Operation Chengiz Khan: Followup counter-air strikes

-The Indian retaliation
+Indian retaliation

 As Indian Prime Minister Indira Gandhi addressed the nation on radio shortly after midnight informing about the Pakistani attack, the Indian Air Force struck back.
 By 21:00hrs, the Canberras of the No.35 Squadron and No.106 Squadron, as well as No.5 and No.16 squadron were armed and ready for attacks deep into Pakistan.
 These flew against eight Western Pakistani airbases: Murid, Mianwali, Sargodha, Chandhar, Risalewala, Rafiqui, and Masroor.
 In total, 23 combat sorties were launched that night, inflicting heavy damage to Sargodha and Masroor airbases.
 The PAF units stationed on these airfields had to operate from taxiways for the following two days.

-Through the night the Indian Air Force also struck the main East Pakistani airfields of Tejgaon, and later Kurmitola.
+Through the night, the Indian Air Force also struck the main East Pakistani airfields of Tejgaon, and later Kurmitola.
 At the same time, the Indian Air Force was deploying additional aircraft to its forward airfields for the strikes that were to follow the next morning.
 Within days, India was able to achieve air superiority.

 Analysis

 Of its stated objectives, the PAF was unable to neutralize the Indian Air Force in the west, which on its part had dispersed its aircraft in hardened aircraft shelters, suffering only minor damage to a few aircraft.

 As Newsweek magazine (1971) described the attack: Trying to catch the Indian Air Force napping, Yahya Khan, launched a Pakistani version of Israel's 1967 air blitz in hopes that one rapid attack would cripple India's far superior air power.
-But India was alert, Pakistani pilots were inept, and Yahya's strategy of scattering his thin air force over a dozen air fields was a bust!
+But India was alert, Pakistani pilots were inept, and Yahya's strategy of scattering his thin air force over a dozen airfields was a bust!